-At least once every two years the commission shall verify the employment of all persons thus registered, at either the office of the Auditor General of this Commonwealth or at the office of the department, division or bureau of the Federal Government in whose employ such person is alleged to be.
-If any such person is found to be no longer an employe of this Commonwealth or of the Federal Government, his registration card shall be removed from the district register until such time as said person appears at the office of the commission and declares the street or road and number, if any, of his residence in the borough, town or township.
+At least once every two years the commission shall verify the employment of all persons thus registered, at either the office of the proper department, board, commission or office of the State Government, or at the office of the department, division, or bureau of the Federal Government in whose employ such person is alleged to be.
+If any such person is found to be no longer an employe of this Commonwealth or of the Federal Government, his registration card shall be removed from the district register until such times as said person appears at the office of the commission and declares the street or road and number, if any, of his residence in the city of the second class, city of the second class A, city of the third class, borough, town or township.
+Section 18.1, added August 1, 1941, P. L. 664, reenacted and amended.